RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 - Shared data store shared between all microservices
 - Microservices controlling other "downstream" microservices, either through direct api calls or through - command queues
 - Often with all code base all in one repo (but not always, mono repos can be very good)
-- No EDA - ie direct api calls or Queues coupling 1-1 between microservices instead of 1-infintine event - bus (pub sub or eventstreaming)
+- No EDA - ie direct api calls or Queues coupling 1-1 between microservices instead of 1-infinite event - bus (pub sub or event streaming)
 - No acknowledgement that eventual consistency is a requirement
 - When data is only stored once, in one place, in one format.